jonas-eschle/analysis-tools/analysis/efficiency/README.md

 the `LegendreEfficiency` class implements a fully correlated n-D model, while `LegendreEfficiency1D` implements independent 1D modelling.
 When loading a Legendre efficiency, the `symmetric-variables` list can be used to set the odd coefficients to zero.

+Additionally, the covariance matrix can be calculated by specifying `calculate_cov` to be `True` (default is to skip this calculation, since it's quite expensive).
+Since covariance matrices can get quite large and it is necessary to perform a summation over all the data, the calculation needs to be broken down in smaller chunks;
+the `chunk_size` parameter can be used to control their size (default is 1000).

 A full example on how to model a 4D acceptance using Legendre polynomials and then doing a plot is the following:

 ```python